VenitIterum/my-pomodoro/README.md

 - Sound notifications
 - Simple and pleasant interface

-💾Download
-Do you just want to try it?
+Do you just want to try it?💾

-👉[Download the latest version (.exe)](https://github.com/VenitIterum/my-pomodoro/releases/latest)

-(Safe, virus-free, just love and pomodoro)
+👉[Download the latest version (.exe)](https://github.com/VenitIterum/my-pomodoro/releases/latest) (Safe, virus-free, just love and pomodoro)

 🛠Technology